suma-project/Suma/INSTALL.md

     * Be sure that the log directory specified in `sumaserver:log:path` both exists and is **writable by the web server**.

+* services/config/session.ini

+    `SUMA_BASE_URL` must be set to the URL path for the Suma server.
+For example, if the URL is `http://YOUR_HOST/sumaserver`, set this to `/sumaserver`.

 Suma Client Configuration
 --------------------------